dsanson/dsanson.github.com/999s2011/syllabus.markdown

 <div id="boilerplate">

-Martin Luther King, Jr. plagarized large chunks of his dissertation.
-Maybe that was because nobody ever remembered to put the required clause about academic misconduct into a syllabus that was directly connected to the dissertation he was writing?
+Karl-Theodor zu Guttenberg plagiarized large chunks of his dissertation.
+Maybe this was because nobody ever remembered to put the required clause about academic misconduct into a syllabus that was directly connected to the dissertations he was writing?

 ## Academic Misconduct  ##